 Months of entry

-The Master of Teaching (MTeach) is a higher degree for education practitioners which aims to enhance their professional learning.
-It provides intellectually challenging and sustained practice-based development opportunities.
-It includes university-based sessions and mandatory online components.
+The Master of Teaching (MTeach) is a higher degree for education practitioners designed to enhance their professional learning.
+Participants' own educational contexts are central to enabling situated learning and critical engagement with theory, practice and policy.
+It provides intellectually challenging practice-based development opportunities.

 UCL Institute of Education has been providing first-class teacher education, in partnership with schools and colleges in the London region for over 100 years.
 Centrally located in London, we are the preferred choice for Master's-level professional development for many classroom practitioners.

-Participants are all current practitioners who are interested in the classroom as a focus for professional learning.
+Participants are all current educational practitioners who are interested in the classroom as a focus for professional learning.
 The mixed-mode approach of the programme takes account of the demanding lives of teachers.
-This means that the MTeach will be comprised of evening and Saturday face-to-face sessions - an average of three per module - and ongoing online discussions.

 The programme provides ongoing support through its tutorial group system.
 This interactive environment fosters the development of a 'learning community' based on pedagogical and evidence-based practice.